On this page

 Consent is also required to share information about a third party.
 A third party is any person whose confidential information is relevant to assessing or managing family violence risk who is not a victim survivor, perpetrator or alleged perpetrator.
 This could include previous partners of either party, friends, acquaintances, neighbours or associates of a victim survivor, perpetrator or alleged perpetrator.

-- Refer to Chapter 4 of the FVISS Guidelines for more information on sharing information about adult victim survivors and third parties (where there is no child at risk).
+- Chapter 4 of the FVISS Guidelines for more information on sharing information about adult victim survivors and third parties (where there is no child at risk)

 Refer to Chapter 1 of the FVISS Guidelines for more information on consent thresholds.

-Where consent is not required, information sharing entities should seek and take into account the views of child and adult victim survivors about information sharing if appropriate, safe and reasonable to do so.
+Where consent is not required, ISEs should seek and take into account the views of child and adult victim survivors about information sharing if appropriate, safe and reasonable to do so.

-It is a matter for information sharing entities to determine a process for obtaining consent and sharing with implied consent under FVISS.
+It is a matter for Information Sharing Entities (ISEs) to determine a process for obtaining consent and sharing with implied consent under FVISS.

-This might include consent being obtained from requesting information sharing entities where the responding information sharing entity is not directly working with a person whose consent is required to share information.
+This might include consent being obtained from the requesting ISE where the responding ISE is not directly working with a person whose consent is required to share information.

 Refer to Chapter 9 of the FVISS Guidelines for more information.